logictester/wla/index.rst

     msiexec /i <installerName>.msi /quiet REINSTALLMODE=vomus REINSTALL=ALL

 .. note::
-   With regards to deployment tools it's important to note that WLA currently does not increment or change its **ProductCode** value.
-Tools such as Microsoft SCCM (formerly      known as SMS) uses this property to see if the software is already installed; The presence of **UpgradeCode** determines product family (e.g. WLA) and **ProductCode** determines  what version is installed versus what version is *about* to be installed.
-With ProductCode being the same, :code:`{523727B0-D5D5-4392-935B-BFEAA70F29A6}` this approach to upgrade will not work unless the MSI is modified and re-signed using a trusted certificate.
+   With regards to deployment tools it's important to note that WLA currently does not increment the **ProductCode** value.
+Tools such as **Microsoft SCCM** (formerly known as SMS) uses this property to see if the software is already installed; The presence of **UpgradeCode** determines product family (e.g. WLA) and **ProductCode** determines what version *is* installed versus what version is *about* to be installed.
+   With ProductCode being the same, :code:`{523727B0-D5D5-4392-935B-BFEAA70F29A6}`, this approach to upgrade will not work *unless* the MSI is modified and re-signed using a trusted certificate.

 Registry keys